 When a Ponzi scheme collapses, investors wonder if they will be able to recover any of their losses.
 If the Ponzi operator is registered as a representative of a legitimate brokerage firm, the firm may be liable for the operator’s actions, even if it was unaware of the broker’s fraudulent investment practices.
 And if a third-party institution, such as a bank or IRA custodian, facilitated the Ponzi scheme or allowed it to go undetected because of its faulty due diligence or other negligence, that institution can also be liable for investor losses.

 The securities fraud attorneys at Zamansky LLC have the skills and experience to successfully investigate and prosecute Ponzi scheme cases.
 We generally pursue these cases as class action matters, but your Ponzi scheme lawyer can also proceed through individual arbitration.

 Our Ponzi scheme lawyers are currently representing victims in several investment fraud cases:

 Dawson Mortgage Fraud Case.
 Our securities fraud law firm is representing the victims of a major mortgage fraud -Ponzi scheme case in New York State Court.
 The victims are seeking to recover damages resulting from fraud associated with the granting of home mortgage loans under highly suspicious circumstances.
 This New York Times report provides more information about this case.

 Grund v.
 Principal Financial.
 New York federal Judge Robert Sweet rendered a decision allowing a class of investors in the Westgate Ponzi scheme to seek recovery of their $150 million in losses from Principal Financial, the IRA custodian.
 This important decision could change the landscape in this area of the law in favor of investors.

 If you believe that you may be a victim of a Ponzi scheme, contact Zamansky LLC today to schedule a free, no-obligation consultation.
-An experienced Ponzi scheme lawyer will review your case to determine if you have a potential claim for recovery.
+An experienced Ponzi scheme attorney will review your case to determine if you have a potential claim for recovery.